Armaan457/LawVista/README.md

 # LawVista

 LawVista is an AI-powered research engine designed specifically for commercial courts, revolutionizing the way legal professionals search for commercial cases and laws.
 It streamlines legal research with features like case summarization, prior case retrieval, legal statute identification and court judgment prediction with explanations along with multilingual support and text to voice functionality.
-This was our project for the SIH 2024 finals under the problem statement 1702.

 # Technologies used